Stochastic Quadratic Dynamic Programming: Introduction

 We propose an extension of SDDP method called SQDP (Stochastic Quadratic Dynamic Programming), which is a Decomposition Algorithm for multistage stochastic programs having strongly convex cost functions.
 Similarly to SDDP, at each iteration the algorithm computes in a forward pass a sequence of trial points which are used in a backward pass to build lower bounding functions called cuts.
 However, contrary to SDDP where cuts are affine functions, the cuts computed with SQDP are quadratic functions and therefore the cost-to-go functions are approximated by a maximum of quadratic functions.
 We show that for the MSPs considered the recourse functions are strongly convex and that the quadratic cuts computed by SQDP are valid cuts, i.e., are lower bounding functions for the corresponding cost-to-go functions.
-We also show the convergence of SQDP and present numerical simulations showing the correctness of SQDP and comparing the performance on SQDP and SDDP on a simple MSP.
+We also show the convergence of SQDP and present numerical simulations showing the correctness of SQDP and comparing the performance of SQDP and SDDP on a simple MSP.
 On our experiments, SQDP is much quicker than SDDP for large values of the constants of strong convexity.
+For two-stage stochastic linear programs with continuous distributions, \cite{SCHULTZ19943} provides conditions ensuring that the recourse function is strongly convex.
+To solve such problems, we can therefore extend naturally SQDP incorporating in Stochastic Decomposition \cite{stochasti_decomposition_higle_sen_91} quadratic cuts instead of affine cuts to approximate the recourse function.
+We consider in Section \ref{two_stage_example} the application of this natural extension of SQDP for a two-stage problem which is a multiproduct assembly model.

 To motivate our method, we start our exposition with the case of deterministic strongly convex optimization problems and derive a method also based on the computation of lower bounding quadratic cuts for the objective function.
 More precisely, given $\tilde f: \R^{n} \rightarrow \R\cup \{ +\infty \}$, a proper lower semi-continuous $\mu$-convex function, we consider the problem